Tanvirpirjada/Aws_Ec2_Demo/README.md

     sudo apt install openjdk-16-jre-headless
     sudo apt install openjdk-8-jre-headless

-  step 7:  after installing mysql u have to do sum changes so go to this files etc/mysql/mysql.conf.d/mysqld.cnf
-     go in last file using command sudo nano filename(mysqld.cnf) and change binding to 0.0.0.0
+step 7:  after installing mysql u have to do sum changes so go to this files etc/mysql/mysql.conf.d/mysqld.cnf go in last file using command sudo nano filename(mysqld.cnf) and change binding to 0.0.0.0

-     Step 8 :  now login in mysql root user and creat user using same lines which we use in out lacl database to create user
+step 8 :  now login in mysql root user and creat user using same lines which we use in out lacl database to create user

 after that try to ligi  with username user and then create database with the name which u give in application properties in  application

 step 9 now create jar after wriet currect info in application .properties and then go to the ec2 in terminus)

 step 10 : now go to the sftp option in terminus and paste that jar from your local to ec2 machin

 step 11: after pasting we have to give permission to  jar so go on location of jar and write this command sudo chmod 777 jarname

 step 12 : now we have to create a service so got  into etc/systemd/system and now create new service useing key sudo nano servicename ans write this

 [Unit]
 Description=Spring boot deployment
 After=syslog.target